 Understanding Dim Light Melatonin Onset and Offset

 While a 24-HR Circadian Phase Map is ideal for capturing highly irregular sleep-wake cycles, a more amenable approach for most individuals is to perform a shorter assessment with more precision centered around dim light melatonin onset or offset.
 Capturing phase changes between the wake and sleep phase (Onset) or the sleep and wake phase (Offset) can be an ideal approach when evaluating suspected circadian misalignment during highly symptomatic periods.
-Both onset and offset should occur approximately 2 hours pre-bed, or post-wake time respectively.
+Both onset and offset should occur approximately 1-3 hours pre-bed, or post-wake time respectively.
 While this number can range significantly, correlation with symptoms of misalignment can be a cause for concern.
-As such, levels are are consistently too high, too low, or oscillating may also represent significant disruption to circadian regulation.
+As such, levels that are consistently too high, too low, or oscillating may also represent significant disruption to circadian regulation.

 Fig.2 – Typical 7-Sample Dim Light Melatonin Onset (DLMO) Profile with ranges highlighted